alukosdev/ccsp/concepts/cloud/cloud-roles.md

----
-icon: stop
----

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Cloud Roles
+# Cloud Roles*

 === Cloud Access Security Broker (CASB)
 Typically a third-party entity or company that looks to extend or enhance value to multiple customers of cloud-based services through relationships with multiple cloud service providers.
 It acts as a liaison between cloud services customers and cloud service providers, selecting the best provider for each customer and monitoring the services.